Israeli settler violence: Israel's settlement policy

-In Hebron, where 500-600 settlers live among 167,000 Palestinians, B'Tselem argues that there have been "grave violations" of Palestinian human rights because of the "presence of the settlers within the city".
+In Hebron, where 500–600 settlers live among 167,000 Palestinians, B'Tselem argues that there have been "grave violations" of Palestinian human rights because of the "presence of the settlers within the city".
 The organization cites regular incidents of "almost daily physical violence and property damage by settlers in the city", curfews and restrictions of movement that are "among the harshest in the Occupied Territories", and violence by Israeli border policemen and the IDF against Palestinians who live in the city's H2 sector.

 Human Rights Watch reports on physical violence against Palestinians by settlers, including, "frequent[ly] stoning and shooting at Palestinian cars.
 In many cases, settlers abuse Palestinians in front of Israeli soldiers or police with little interference from the authorities."

 B'Tselem also says that settler actions include "blocking roadways, so as to impede Palestinian life and commerce.
 The settlers also shoot solar panels on roofs of buildings, torch automobiles, shatter windowpanes and windshields, destroy crops, uproot trees, abuse merchants and owners of stalls in the market.
 Some of these actions are intended to force Palestinians to leave their homes and farmland, and thereby enable the settlers to gain control of them."

+A more recent example occurred at Uyun Kafr Qari', a Palestinian village in the Wadi Qana area.
+Following years of settler attacks, livestock theft, and damage to agricultural property, approximately half of the community had left by early 2026.
+On 25 February, armed settlers entered the community and threatened the remaining residents, and according to B'Tselem the last inhabitants left on 27 February 2026, leaving the village completely depopulated.
+On 9 May 2026, settlers demolished approximately fifty residential and agricultural structures remaining at the depopulated site.